 - Radisson RED Glasgow: Dipping into River Clyde at the southern edge of the district, this brand-spankin’-new 3.5-star hotel delivers hip & funky rooms and a host of fantastic on-site amenities including the OUIBar + KTCHN and RED Sky Bar, Glasgow’s first rooftop bar.
 The city’s most famous live music venue, The Hydro, is just minutes away by foot.

-- Hydro SmartApartments: Quite possibly the most innovative accommodations in Glasgow, this apartment is wired up to the nines.
+- Hydro SmartApartments: Quite possibly the most innovative accommodations to stay in Glasgow, this apartment is wired up to the nines.
 The suite is fully-automated ranging from voice-controlled mood lighting, heating & aromatherapy to a complete audio & video entertainment system.

 Summary: The best places to stay in Glasgow